dmbarbour/glas/docs/GlasApps.md

 * support for structs, e.g. `"{ysw}"`
   * or just use JIT for this.

-*Note:* Interaction between FFI and orthogonal persistence is awkward in general, but modeling FFI as a pipe to a separate thread or process at least provides an opportunity to clearly indicate when FFI is detached due to transitioning to a new process.
-We can design FFI APIs to effectively recover from a disconnect.
+*Note:* Full orthogonal persistence of FFI seems infeasible, but FFI as a pipe to a separate thread or process at least can clearly indicate disruption.
+Ideally, FFI-based APIs should be designed to recover resiliently after a disconnect, so we can support orthogonal persistence later.

 ## API Design Policy: Avoid Abstract References